Computational Approaches for Grocery Home Delivery Services: Related Work

-\AHD systems are first proposed in the scientific literature by Campbell and Savelsbergh \cite{camsa05}.
-In this original variant, the system decides if a customer order is accepted and assigns accepted orders to a time window under consideration of the opportunity cost of the orders.
-Contrarily, in the problem variant considered in this work, the customer decides to which delivery time window his/her order is assigned.
-This requires a different setup and imposes different challenges.
-In order to decide if a new incoming order can be accepted and to which time window it is assigned, Campbell and Savelsbergh \cite{camsa05} use a two-step insertion heuristic: First, they reconstruct (several versions of) the schedule, containing the existing orders, from scratch, by using a Greedy Randomized Adaptive Search Procedure.
-Then, they evaluate if the new order can be inserted into one of the acceptable time windows of the constructed schedule.
-Furthermore, the authors approximate the expected profit of accepting an incoming order.
+Campbell and Savelsbergh \cite{camsa05} describe an \textit{(Attended) Home Delivery} system that decides if a new customer order is accepted.
+Furthermore, the system assigns accepted orders to a time window under consideration of the opportunity costs of the orders.
+In contrast to that, in our setup the customer takes the decision to which delivery time window her or his order is assigned to, which requires a different setup and imposes different challenges.
+Campbell and Savelsbergh describe the fulfillment process by the following three phases: (1) order capture and promise, (2) order sourcing and assembly, and (3) order delivery.
+From an algorithmic point of view, the authors propose a two-step insertion heuristic to tackle the order capture and promise phase: in the first step, they employ a construction heuristic, where, starting from an empty schedule, all already accepted requests are inserted into the schedule, beginning with the ``heaviest'' requests.
+The second step evaluates if the new request can be inserted into the constructed schedule in one of its acceptable time windows.
+Furthermore, the authors approximate the expected profit of accepting an incoming request.
+In their experimental evaluation, the heuristic provides good results, however, only on instances with up to 100 customers, which is much smaller than the instances we consider in our application (500 to 2000 customers).

+Agatz et al. \cite{agca08} present issues and solution approaches for the \AHDN problem where customers select the time window during which delivery shall take place in a very similar setup to our problem.
+Their particular focus is on supermarkets that sell groceries online.
+They discuss the tactical planning issues related to the design of a time slot schedule, i.e., which time slots to offer to customers.
+Furthermore, the paper covers dynamic time slotting (see Subsection \ref{ssec:pricing} for more details) as well as using penalties and incentives to smoothen customer demands.
+This work is related to our application, however, it covers tactical considerations rather than operational difficulties and the corresponding optimization approaches.